 NB the conveyancing process timeline and the actual legal process is quite different if you buy a property at auction – click here to find out how auction conveyancing works.

-However, whether you’re buying a house or flat, the conveyancing timeline is broadly similar.
+However, whether you’re buying a house or flat, freehold or leasehold, the conveyancing timeline is broadly similar.

 For a FREE no strings attached conveyancing fee quote, call our team now on FREEPHONE 0800 1404544.